 Neal holds a bachelor’s degree and a Master of Business Administration from the University of Central Florida.
 In addition to the local arts community, he is an avid fan of UCF football.

 Heather Wilkie is honored to have the opportunity to serve on the Orlando Fringe Board of Directors.
 The theater community is a familiar place for Heather, who grew up performing in local theater in the small town of Meadowview, Virginia.
 Heather received a scholarship to pursue Musical Theatre at Mars Hill College, where she spent the first year of her college career.
 Heather later made the decision to work toward another dream and changed paths to study Psychology and Sociology at the University of North Carolina-at Asheville.
 She later moved to Orlando, Florida and earned a Master’s Degree in Mental Health Counseling from Rollins College.

 Heather was instantly drawn to the Orlando Fringe because of the incredibly talented artists and the excitement that the festival brings to the Central Florida community.
 She discovered the Fringe Festival several years ago and has worked as a volunteer in numerous capacities over the past few years.
-Spending the past nine years working for a non-profit agency, she realizes the positive impact an organization such as the Fringe Festival can have on the community.
+Spending more than ten years working for a non-profit agency, she realizes the positive impact an organization such as the Orlando Fringe can have on the community.

 Alina Williams holds a BFA in Stage Management from the

 University of Central Florida.
 Her vast experience covers the